Ynlsen/andromedaLab/README.md

 ![andromeda banner](andromedalab-logo.png)

 # AndromedaLab config
-This is the configuration for my home server
+This is the configuration for the main VM in my home server